JJNod88/PP1_html_css/README.md

 ## 5. Surface Plane -
 I used [Balsamiq](https://balsamiq.com/) for my wireframes.
 This gave a great indication of how the site will look once completed.
+### Site Color palette
+* The sites main colors of choice are Green, White, Black and Red -
+    * Green, white and black are traditionaly associated with football, as the color of a football pitch is traidtionally green, with white lines.
+    * I used red as a background for text, icons and attributes as it effectively stands out against the other colors.
+Often, football corner flags are red.
+* For my background color I used rgba(0,44,0,.1);, which allows for content to be easily visible and also minimilistic whilst the green matches the theme of a football site.
+I have seperated sections using the standard white background color or Images for good contrast and simplicity.
 ###  Font size, color, type and styling:
 * Font color has been standardised to dark green, designed to be clearly visible, consistent and following the football theme color.
 * Font sizing has been duplicated where possible.
 This includes appropriate proportions for icons vs their text, all headers on each page the same size and font.
 Have used % to increase responsiveness.